simonsobs/PSpipe/project/ACT_DR6/dr6.rst

     OMP_NUM_THREADS=48 srun -n 5 -c 48 --cpu-bind=cores python get_spectra_from_alms.py global_dr6v4_bin50.dict
     # real	7m6.917s

-Finally, we need to compute the associated covariances of all these spectra, for this we need a model for the signal and noise power spectra
+Finally, we need to compute the associated covariances of all these spectra.
+For this, we need a model for the signal and noise power spectra.

 .. code:: shell